magit/magit.vc/donate/index.md

 give me a heads up.
 If the lose of donations is considerable enough because of this, then it might be worth finding another solution.

 By the way, while your employer may not have a budget for donations to free software, they might have one to **buy** any software or support.
 I would be happy to send them such a bill.
+But of course the above caveat applies in that case too.

 # Bank transfers